 The eight-bedroom home has several covered porches and verandas.

 A chef’s kitchen at 354 S. Main St

 “Named Wyndecote, this historic Queen Anne-style home was built in 1887 by noted architect Robert Henderson Robertson, who also designed the first Roger Williams Memorial Library on Jobs Lane in Southampton.
 While Robertson was the owner, notable guests included the duke of Windsor and the king of Spain.
 Complete with a pool and tennis court, this Victorian has the best of new and old after undergoing an extensive renovation, preserving many 19th century details.
 It is one of the original cottages from the Summer Colony period in Hamptons history.” $22.5 million, Sotheby's International Realty, Harald Grant, 631.227.4913, sothebyshomes.com

 The gardens were inspired by those of a castle in County Wicklow, Ireland.

 “Named Balcastle and with design inspired by a castle in Ireland, the property was built in 1911 by J. Edward Elliston, a local artist and preservationist.
 Listed on the National Register of Historic Places, the brick Gothic-style home with high ceilings and oversize windows includes a gazebo that doubles as a guest house and was once used by a previous owner in the 1930s, a Bulova heiress, to house her pet bear cubs.
 Yes, actual bears.” $3.55 million, Corcoran, Robert Lohman, 631.702.9241, corcoran.com

-Photography Courtesy Of: photos by Chris Foster/courtesy of brown Harris stevens; s. main st. photo by Richard Taverna/courtesy of sotheby's international realty; herrick road photo courtesy of the corcoran group
+Photography by: photos by Chris Foster/courtesy of brown Harris stevens; s. main st. photo by Richard Taverna/courtesy of sotheby's international realty; herrick road photo courtesy of the corcoran group